rrhinox/bash-awesome-utils/git/awesome-git.md

-# :octocat: My Git useful and awesome command line for day by day!
+# :octocat:  Git awesome command line for day by day!